Frequently Asked Questions

 What is the pelvic floor?

 A group of muscles create the pelvic floor by extending from the pubic bone to the tailbone.
 These muscles help support the pelvic organs, maintain continence of the urine and stool, and maintain sexual function, among other things.
 In addition, many people who suffer from chronic back and hip pain may have an unresolved pelvic floor related dysfunction.
-Pelvic floor physical therapists aim to improve the function of the pelvic floor muscles through a comprehensive evaluation of the musculoskeletal system, posture, and movement.

-Is pelvic floor physical therapy gender-specific?
+Is pelvic floor physical therapy gender specific?
 Do you see men?

 Is a prescription from a doctor required to start physical therapy?

 As a direct access provider, we can start your care without a physician/health care provider’s referral.
-However, if your visits go beyond 30 executive days, we will communicate with you and your health care provider to obtain a referral to continue care.

-Do you see patients virtually (i.e., telehealth)?
+Do you see patients virtually (i.e. telehealth)?

 Yes.
 We provide telehealth for in-state and out-of-state clients.
 All our systems are HIPAA compliant.
 Please contact us to set your appointment.